 6.2A.1.3 UE maximum output power for Inter-band CA

 For inter-band downlink carrier aggregation with one uplink carrier assigned to one NR band, the transmitter power requirements in clause 6.2 apply.

+For inter-band carrier aggregation with two uplink contiguous carrier assigned to one NR band, the transmitter power requirements specified in subclause 6.2A.1.1 apply.

 For inter-band uplink carrier aggregation with uplink assigned to two NR bands, UE maximum output power shall be measured over all component carriers from different bands.
 If each band has separate antenna connectors, maximum output power is defined as the sum of maximum output power from each UE antenna connector.
 The period of measurement shall be at least one sub frame (1 ms).
 The maximum output power is specified in Table 6.2A.1.3-1.